amblafont/app-switcher/README.md

 Python libraries: xlib, ewmh, anytree, getkey.

-System requirements: xprop
+System requirements: xprop, wmctrl
-(because I don't understand how to set a custom xproperty of some specific window using the xlib python library).
+(because I don't understand, for example, how to set a custom xproperty of some specific window using the xlib python library).